smart-data-lake/smart-data-lake/docs/Reference.md

 Specifying options allows to reuse a transformation in different settings.

 #### Java/Scala
-You can use Spark Dataset API in Java/Scala to define custom transformations.
+You can use Spark DataFrame API in Java/Scala to define custom transformations.
 If you have a Java project, create a class that extends CustomDfTransformer or CustomDfsTransformer and implement `transform` method.
 Then use **type = ScalaClassSparkDfTransformer** or **type = ScalaClassSparkDfsTransformer** and configure **className** attribute.